-It's packed with fresh seasonal herbs and bursting with flavor.
-Whether you dress up a casual side salad or a big and hearty main salad, this dressing will take your salad to the next level.
-If you're looking for more homemade dressings, check out my lemon pepper vinaigrette, honey orange vinaigrette, or carrot ginger miso salad dressing.
+This dressing is packed with fresh seasonal herbs and bursting with flavor.
+Whether you dress up a casual side salad, a big and hearty main salad, or an appetizer salad like this burrata and tomato salad, this dressing will take your salad to the next level.
+It’s also perfect to use on a pasta salad or even as a marinade for your favorite proteins!

 Rinse your herbs and destem the herbs that have woody stems, like the oregano.
 If you aren’t using a high-powered blender, you may need to give your herbs a rough chop.
 Set them aside for now.

-Step 1: Add your lemon juice, white wine vinegar, honey, salt, and pepper into a mixing jar or bowl.
+Step 1: Add your lemon juice, white balsamic vinegar, honey, salt, and pepper into a mixing jar or bowl.

 Step 2: Using an immersion blender, regular blender, or food processor, blend your ingredients until they are thoroughly combined.